luminus-framework/luminus/resources/md/servers.md

 Luminus includes a number of useful wrappers in its default middleware stack.
 These include [ring-defaults](https://github.com/ring-clojure/ring-defaults), session middleware, [ring-middleware-format](https://github.com/ngrunwald/ring-middleware-format), and [ring-webjars](https://github.com/weavejester/ring-webjars).

 While such middleware is useful in most situations, it will also incur a performance cost.
 In cases where you wish to optimize for performance, only wrap the routes with the necessary middleware.
-For example, if a route doesn't server static resources, then you would not need to wrap it with the webjars middleware.
+For example, if a route doesn't serve static resources, then you would not need to wrap it with the webjars middleware.

 ### Immutant Configuration
-Luminus used to be using [Immutant](http://immutant.org/) as the default server, but now it defaults to Jetty.
+Luminus used to be using [Immutant](http://immutant.org/) as the default server, but now it defaults to [ring-undertow](https://github.com/luminus-framework/ring-undertow-adapter).
 The following information is still applicable to using `+immutant`.

 The [Immutant](http://immutant.org/) server provides a number of options that are unique to it.